TAKING CARE OF ROME

 TCOR is also a study of the value systems that shape Roman landscapes: what is worth nurturing or protecting?
 How much neglect is permissible, and where?
 When does a neglected landscape become a rewilded landscape and begin to accrue the benefits of spontaneous naturalization, like increased biodiversity and carbon sequestration?

 While the landscape around ruins is subject to "mow, blow, and go" care, the artifacts themselves are safe from harsh maintenance practices.
 Spontaneous growth on ruins is not merely tolerated but integral to the presentation of modern archeological sites.
-The city maintains that this is not aesthetically motivated: it is simply an impossible task to manage growth city-wide.
+This is not aesthetically motivated (per the Dipartimento Tutela Ambientale): it is simply an impossible task to manage growth city-wide.
 As a result, there is a rare level of urban biodiversity in the 50-hectare zone that stretches from the Roman Forum to the Baths of Caracalla.